Disclaimer- I am not a doctor. This blog post is general information only and is not to be substituted for medical advice, diagnosis, or treatment.

 It’s important to monitor how you feel with foods, track your symptoms, and even utilize pulse testing to test your intolerance to foods.

-For me, I found that foods like spinach, and pineapple (among others) are just not my friends.
+For me, I found that certain foods are just not my friends.
 It sounds weird, but when we think about all of the weird things that are done to the food supply and how sick it makes us, it’s not entirely farfetched.

 I’ll be honest, I never even heard of adrenal fatigue before I started studying to become a nutritional therapy practitioner (NTP).
 However, I came to find that adrenal health is crucial for thyroid health and that I had stage 2 adrenal fatigue.